- County Home

 Human Resources Department

-The Human Resources Department has a staff of 52 employees and a FY 2017-2018 budget of approximately $11.6 million.
-The Department is organized into three Service Units that provide a full range of personnel services to County Departments, employees, and the public.
-These Service Units are responsible for the following activities:
+The Human Resources Department has a staff of 52 employees and a FY 2020-2021 budget of approximately $12 million.
+The Department is organized into four divisions that provide a full range of Human Resources services to County Departments, employees, and the public.

 The Employee Benefits Services Unit develops and recommends long-term, cost effective benefits strategies and policies to the County Administrator and the Board of Supervisors that assist the County in maintaining an overall competitive compensation package.
 This Unit also coordinates the resolution of benefit disputes, and participates in identifying, selecting and negotiating with vendors for employee benefits.
-Other Unit responsibilities include providing communication, education, training and consulting services (including mental health consultation and employee assistance services), and analyzing and recommending benefits changes and enhancements.
+Other Unit responsibilities include providing communication, education, training, employee assistance services and consulting services, and analyzing and recommending benefits changes and enhancements.